nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 4. To generate a signing key, select the token from the table by clicking the respective row, and click **Generate key**.
 Enter the label value for the key and click **OK**.
 The generated key appears under the token’s row in the table.
 The label value is displayed as the name of the key.

-<div id="312-generating-a-certificate-signing-request-for-a-signing-ke" class="anchor"></div>
-### 3.1.2 Generating a Certificate Signing Request for a Signing Key
+#### 3.1.2 Generating a Certificate Signing Request for a Signing Key

 **Access rights:** [Security Officer](#xroad-security-officer), [Registration Officer](#xroad-registration-officer)